esopaci/PyQuake3D/README.md

 ### Python Requirements

-PyQuake3D supports Python 3.8 and above, so there is no need to specify a specific version when installing the library.
+PyQuake3D supports Python 3.8 and above, so there is no need to specify any version when installing the dependent libraries.

 - `numpy`
 - `matplotlib`